Thorough preparation, decision logging and implementation monitoring for maximised impact

 Regularly reviewing the effectiveness of digital tools and processes allows boards to identify areas for improvement and adapt to changing needs.

 The adoption of digital tools is just the beginning.
-Emerging technologies such as artificial intelligence (AI) and blockchain are poised to further revolutionize decision management.
+Emerging technologies such as artificial intelligence (AI) and blockchain are poised to further revolutionise decision management.
 For example:

 In an era where agility and accountability are paramount, digital tools for decision management have become indispensable for executive and supervisory boards.
 By embracing these tools, boards can enhance their effectiveness, improve collaboration, and make better-informed decisions.
 However, successful adoption requires a thoughtful approach, clear processes, and a commitment to continuous improvement.